Local Priority Habitat

 W7 Alder-ash-flush on poorly-drained soils.

 The colourful spring displays include an abundance of Bluebell, Greater Stitchwort, Wood Sorrel and Honeysuckle as well as more occasional species like Yellow Archangel.

-In damper areas Wood Anemone, Ransom, Lesser Celandine and Dog’s Mercury are more abundant; and species like Opposite-leaved Golden Saxifrage are found.
+In damper areas Wood Anemone, Ransom, Lesser Celandine and Dog’s Mercury are more abundant; and species such as Opposite-leaved Golden Saxifrage are found.